srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

 I, personally, am reading about Personal Finance and Investing from few years and applying some *knowledge* or other from past few months.
 I started my journey and then tried to absorb some more details on the move, adapting and trying to *improvise*.

 Today some Financial Influencers are on front pages of magazines, newspapers, and social media ads continuously sharing *gyaan*, which at most times is useless, repetitive (the wrong kind) and waste of time.
 Few may call me a hypocrite.
-As, I am doing the same❓
+As, I am doing the same?

 ## Calling out BS!